audunru/tailwind-storybook/README.md

 ## Creating components

-Take a look at [the Button component](src/components/Button).
+Take a look at the [Button](src/components/Button) or [Card](src/components/Card) component.
 You can duplicate this directory and its contents to get started making your own components.

+## Customizing Tailwind CSS

+Take a look at [tailwind.config.js](tailwind.config.js).

 ## Background